Zscaler Blog

 Figure 4: Admin rights request

-Once admin rights are achieved by the app, the attack is launched.
-As soon as the victim clicks on "Scan Area For Coronavirus," the phone locks itself with a message on the locked screen.
-It asks for $250 as ransom in the form of bitcoins.
-Failure to do so, according to the attacker, can lead to the leaking of the victim's private data, including photos, videos, and more.
-The message can be seen in the screenshot below.
+Once the app gains admin rights, the attack is launched.
+As soon as the victim clicks "Scan Area For Coronavirus," the phone becomes locked, with a message on the locked screen (see figure 5).
+It asks for a $250 ransom in bitcoin.
+Failure to pay, according to the message, can lead to the leaking of the victim's private data, including photos, videos, and more.

 Locked

-The screenshot below shows the steps that need to be performed by the victim to pay the ransom and unlock the device.
-It also shows the bitcoin address and email ID of the attacker.
+Figure 6 shows the steps the victim must follow to pay the ransom and get a decryption key.
+It also shows the attacker's bitcoin address and email ID.
 We are keeping on eye on this and will post updates in the near future.

 Instructions